-The United States is filled with nationally- and state-designated recreational areas—places of special natural, cultural, or historic significance that have been set aside for their protection and for your enjoyment.
+The United States is filled with nationally- and state-designated recreational areas.
+These places have special natural, cultural, or historic significance.
 They offer a variety of activities, and many are free.

-- National Wildlife Refuges - You can hunt, fish, and observe nature at these protected habitats, home to more than 700 species of birds, 220 species of mammals, 250 reptile and amphibian species and more than 1,000 species of fish.
-Find a wildlife refuge near you by zip code or state.
+National Wildlife Refuges - You can hunt, fish, and observe nature at these protected habitats.
+They’re home to more than 700 species of birds, 220 species of mammals, 250 reptile and amphibian species and more than 1,000 species of fish.
+Find a wildlife refuge near you.

-- State Tourism Offices - State tourism offices can help you with all aspects of your visit, with information about upcoming festivals and events, museums and landmarks, restaurants, lodging, and more.
+State Tourism Offices - State tourism offices can help you with all aspects of your visit.
+They have information about festivals and events, museums and landmarks, restaurants, lodging, and more.

 Where to Go for Camping, Fishing, Boating, and Other Outdoor Activities

 Parks, forests, and other public lands across the U.S. offer a wide range of outdoor activities.
 The federal government manages some sites, while state governments manage others.

 Explore things to do in national recreational areas at Recreation.gov.
 You can search by entering the name of a national park, forest, landmark, or activity.

 You can find many national and state fishing locations, including lakes, rivers, and waterways.
 Explore national recreational areas to fish.
 Learn about many types of fishing, safety tips, and more.
 For information on saltwater fishing, visit the National Oceanic and Atmospheric Administration's (NOAA) Resources for Fishermen or the National Saltwater Angler Registry.
 Each state grants permits (fishing licenses) and determines periods of time (seasons) when you can fish.
 For fishing laws and regulations in your state, contact your state fish and wildlife office.
 There may be rules on the type of bait and fishing equipment you can use.
 There may also be limits on the number, size, and type of fish you can keep.